Your Website is Costing You Money in These 5 Ways

 Terrible website layouts promote people to leave immediately

 Search engines and people, alike, want a good experience on your website.
 A bad website will promote your visitors to leave instead of promoting your business.
 On average, a brand new visitor to your website only spends six seconds evaluating whether to stay on your site or to click the back button and go some place else.
 If your website’s most important information is buried beneath the fold, then there’s a fairly good chance it is not being viewed.
 The design of your site is arguably one of the most crucial variables to take into consideration when establishing a new website for your business.
 Although there are a range of “make your own” websites out there, that cost little to nothing at all, it is advisable to always hire professional web design experts to create and develop your site for you.

 You should consider what you would like every page to say; and, then look for ways of saying it using the least amount of text as you can.
 If you have a knack for writing, that is great.
 That is what you should use your blog for.
 Lengthy, but educational content should not be listed on your product pages.

 Most of our potential customers, will be seeing your site to browse your products and services, not to read partitions of text.
 Digital content marketing is important and has it’s place; but, your product pages are not one of them.
 They wish to be able to find what they are searching for, as fast and as quickly as they can.
 Make sure that you keep the text to a minimum; do not attempt to include an abundance or overload of images; and make sure every page is optimized with a good balance of both text and images.

-An obsolete or outdated website design
+An obsolete or outdated website design will hurt your credibility.